pi3d/pi3d.github.com/ReadMe.rst

     type::

       sudo pip install pi3d
+        or for python3
+      sudo pip3 install pi3d

-    (or pip3 for use with python3) Otherwise you can download from https://pypi.python.org/pypi/pi3d and extract the package then in a terminal::
+    (or pip-3.2 or whatever see below*) Otherwise you can download from https://pypi.python.org/pypi/pi3d and extract the package then in a terminal::

       sudo python setup.py install
+        or for python3
+      sudo python3 setup.py install

-    (or you may need to use python3) this will put the package into the relevant location on your device (for instance /usr/local/lib/python2.7/dist-packages/) allowing it to be imported
+    This will put the package into the relevant location on your device (for instance /usr/local/lib/python2.7/dist-packages/) allowing it to be imported
     by your applications.